helm/helm/docs/developers.md

 $ make bootstrap build
 ```

-NOTE: This will fail if not running from the path `$GOPATH/src/k8s.io/helm`.
-The
-directory `k8s.io` should not be a symlink or `build` will not find the relevant
-packages.

 This will build both Helm and Tiller. `make bootstrap` will attempt to
 install certain tools if they are missing.

-To run all the tests (without running the tests for `vendor/`), run
-`make test`.
-To run all tests in a containerized environment, run `make
+To run all the tests run `make test`.
+To run all tests in a containerized
-docker-test`.
+environment, run `make docker-test`.

 To run Helm and Tiller locally, you can run `bin/helm` or `bin/tiller`.